lume/variable/README.md

 })
 ```

-Holy smokes!
-That is short and clean!
-And no event listener setup needed at the
-end!
+This is better because now we can use the properties like regular properties
+instead of having to call them to read their values (like we had to in the
+previous example).

-(Well, it could get simpler if JavaScript (EcmasScript) were to adopt
+(Well, things could possibly get simpler if JavaScript (EcmasScript) were to
-dependency-tracking reactive computing into the language itself, but we'll
+adopt dependency-tracking reactive computing into the language itself, but
-leave that as an exercise for your imagination.)
+we'll leave that as an exercise for our imagination.)

 <details><summary>Ok I couldn't help it.
-A built-in language feature might look like this:</summary>
+A built-in language feature might look like follows:</summary>

 Perhaps using built-in decorators and an `autorun` keyword: